chaz-ratima/Trial-at-a-game/README.md

 I expect everyone to do websites to be honest...
 It's what we've been learning and the easiest to achieve.
 But mine will be playable..
 A game!
 Maybe someone else has thought of the same idea, but the same story?
 It's impossible...
 (Not joking, unless someone just copied me...
 C'mon bruh)
-I shall achieve this will the learnings we've been provided and the knowledge I've had as an Author (Note: Hasn't published anything or written any plausible "book-sized" literatures...)
+I shall achieve this with the learnings we've been provided and the knowledge I've had as an Author (Note: Hasn't published anything or written any plausible "book-sized" literatures...)
 - Chaz

 ###         Steps           ###